simonwmatthews/pyMelt/docs/source/index.rst

 Installation
 ^^^^^^^^^^^^
-Soon it will be possible to install pyMelt using pip:
+It is possible to install pyMelt using pip:

 .. code-block:: python